 As 2014 was wrapping up and many of us began thinking personally about what would make good resolution fodder for 2015, our team made what will hopefully be one of the most intentional and impactful design decisions for the future of our product.
 We decided to adopt Material Design.
 Briefly, Material Design is a design “language” developed by Google as a part of an effort to coalesce fairly disparate designs across all their products into one functional and beautiful framework.
 So far Google’s Material Design has made its biggest splash on Android, but it has been making inroads in Google’s web apps as well such as with Docs and Inbox.
 What’s unique about Material Design is that Google has essentially open-sourced it, making the spec publicly available and inviting others to use it.
 Trello, for example, recently (and successfully) redesigned their Android app using Material Design.

-While Material has already paid off for us in terms of design time, we also have hope that it will ultimately lead to increased development time as well.
+While Material has already paid off for us in terms of design time, we also have hope that it will ultimately lead to faster development as well.
 Material is still relatively new to us, but as our designs converge on consistent patterns for lists and navigation and links, it stands to reason that our CSS, HTML, and JS will as well.
-In fact there have already been Material Design frameworks published for both React and (of course) Angular.
+In fact, there have already been Material Design frameworks published for both React and (of course) Angular.
 I firmly believe it is only a matter of time before we see something similar for Ember as well, which we will be very eager to take advantage of.

 Despite the ostensible benefits Material provides, there are serious concerns which are worthy of addressing.
-Many can be summed up as such: “If you’re just using Google’s UI aren’t you sacrificing your app’s uniqueness and outsource your creativity to a giant corporation?”
+Many can be summed up as such: “If you’re just using Google’s UI, aren’t you sacrificing your app’s uniqueness and outsourcing your creativity to a giant corporation?”
 As gratifying as it would be to respond with a resounding “NO!,” the the truth lies somewhere in the middle.
-In fact, there is little intrinsic value in a truly unique design.
-Don’t get me wrong; there is value in unique functionality, which is, of course, what we try to deliver every day.
-But wrapping that unique functionality in an unfamiliar facade can often detract from the overall user experience.
+In fact, there is little intrinsic value in a truly foreign design.
+Don’t get me wrong; there is value in unique functionality, which is, of course, what we try to deliver every day, but wrapping that unique functionality in an unfamiliar facade can often detract from the overall user experience.
 Yes, Material is new, but Google has such an enormous user-base that soon conventions like the FAB will become familiar experiencers for our users and adopting them ourselves will only make our app more usable.
 What’s more, Material has intrinsic design merit.
 The convention of a single Floating Action Button forces your designs to be more focused and lists have a very good balance of whitespace and visual weight.